-One of the aims of the Office for Community-Engaged Research (OCER) is to identify opportunities for health disparities research and submit proposals/compete for minority grants.
-In addition to conducting and collaborating on health disparities research within the Mayo's clinical research programs, OCER is a leader in the development of a participatory research program addressing community needs.
+One of the aims of the Office for Community-Engaged Research (OCER) is to identify opportunities for research and submit proposals/compete for minority grants.
+In addition to conducting and collaborating on research within Mayo's clinical research programs, OCER is a leader in the development of a participatory research program addressing community needs.

 Some examples of collaboration include: